-Last year I sat down to interview Yosh Han, internationally known custom perfumer.
-Like previous interviews with wine industry colleagues I wanted to deconstruct Yosh’s internal strategies for olfactory memory especially given that the range of possible aromas for perfume is exponentially far greater than wine.
-I wasn’t surprised to discover that Yosh’s strategies for remembering aromas were entirely based on visual similar to most of the wine professionals I’ve interviewed.
-In a second session I met with Yosh and her assistant Amanda Holt to create my own personal scent.
+Last year I sat down to interview Yosh Han, an internationally known custom perfumer.
+Like previous interviews with wine industry colleagues, I wanted to deconstruct Yosh’s internal strategies for olfactory memory, especially given that the range of possible aromas for perfume is exponentially far greater than wine.
+I wasn’t surprised to discover that Yosh’s strategies for remembering aromas were entirely based on internal visual much like most of the wine professionals I’ve interviewed.
+In a second session, I met with Yosh and her assistant, Amanda Holt, to create my own personal scent.
 We started with more than 50 vials of different aromas.
-The process was simple: she passed me the vials one by one without telling me of the contents and I said either “yes,” “no,” “love it” or “hate it.”
-I then handed vials to Amanda who grouped them in said categories keeping aside the ones from the liked and loved categories.
-We went through several rounds finally narrowing down my favorites to seven: peppermint, rosemary, violet, waves (marine note), aloe, night queen (jasmine), teak, and something called washed suede.
+The process was simple: she passed the vials to me one-by-one without telling me of the contents.
+I quickly smelled the vial and said either “yes,” “no,” “love it” or “hate it.”
+Then I handed vials to Amanda who grouped them in said categories keeping aside the ones from the liked and loved categories.
+We went through several rounds finally narrowing down my favorites to seven aromatics: peppermint, rosemary, violet, waves (marine note), aloe, night queen (jasmine), teak, and something called washed suede.
 Yosh then blended them and tweaked the percentages until we both liked the results.
-The final scent, at least according to my wife Carla who knows infinitely more about perfumes and essential oils than I ever will, is a unisex scent that could be worn by either men or women.
-For the record, she likes it—a lot.
+The final scent, at least according to my wife Carla, who knows infinitely more about perfumes and essential oils than I ever will, is a unisex scent that could be worn by either men or women.
+For the record, she likes it.

 Yosh frequently blends custom scents for clients, not an inexpensive endeavor.
-I asked her about it and she said her client sessions were often like scent therapy where someone would overload on a certain category like sweet smells (chocolate) or musk smells or floral smells and leave everything else out completely resulting in a completely skewed blend.
+I asked her about it and she said her client sessions were often like scent therapy where someone would overload on a certain category like sweet smells (chocolate) or musk smells or floral smells, and leave everything else out completely resulting in a completely skewed blend.
 At that point she would gently suggest to the client that a balance of different scents was needed for the best result and slowly guide them to include other categories of aromas.
-In a way she was expanding their olfactory universe and their appreciation for completely different and for them probably previously unnoticed scents and sensory experiences.
-I then asked Yosh was she liked best; what were her favorite aromas.
+In a way, she was expanding their olfactory universe and their appreciation for completely different and for them probably previously unnoticed scents and sensory experiences.
+After the blending session asked Yosh what she liked best; what were her favorite aromas.
 I really wasn’t surprised to hear her say that she liked practically everything as long as it was high quality and done well.
 She immediately asked me what kinds of wines I liked best and I had to give the same answer; I like practically any style of wine as long as it’s balanced and made well.
-But it hasn’t always been that way and that got me thinking to how my tastes in wine —my likes and dislikes—have changed over the last 30+ years.
+But it hasn’t always been that way, and that got me thinking to about how my tastes in wine —my likes and dislikes—have changed over the last 30+ years.
 It also made me ponder how one’s palate undergoes an evolution of sorts over time.
-With that in mind here’s a completely un-researched, undocumented, and otherwise reckless account of the evolution of a palate.
+With that in mind, here’s a completely un-researched, undocumented, and otherwise reckless account of the evolution of a palate.

 Warning: the following may contain elements of sarcasm, droll humor, parody, and otherwise snarky commentary.

-Editorial note: I am NOT bashing Rombauer Chardonnay or the good people at the Rombauer winery in any way, shape or form here.
+Editorial note: I am NOT bashing Rombauer Chardonnay or the good people at the Rombauer winery in any way, shape, or form here.
 They make good wine and they do a good job.
 Everyone should be as successful.
-Everyone got it?
-Good.
-Moving on.
+Got it?
+Good; moving on.
 What has Rombauer Chardonnay has to do with Phase II of the evolution of a palate?
-Simple: it’s all about novice drinkers graduating from innocuous, sweet, and mono-chromatic wines to a single varietal wine with layers of intense fruit and the first taste of new oak—the latter of which will likely become the crack of their wine drinking world.
-Inhabitants of Phase II also usually become very interested in what they’re eating in terms of quality; this despite the fact that they will consume mass quantities of Chardonnay with any and everything including red meat.
-Eventually many in the Phase II club will crave for even more intensity and discover red wine.
-And like every toddler boy who first learns to walk, they won’t walk but will instead race full-bore, pell-mell directly into ….
+Simple; it’s all about novice drinkers graduating from innocuous, sweet, and mono-chromatic wines to a single varietal wine with intense fruit and the first taste of new oak; the latter of which will likely become the crack of their wine-drinking world.
+Inhabitants of Phase II usually become very interested in what they’re eating in terms of quality; this despite the fact that they will consume mass quantities of Chardonnay with any and everything including red meat.
+Eventually, many in the Phase II club will crave for even more intensity and discover red wine.
+And like every toddler boy who first learns to walk, they won’t walk but will instead race full-bore, pell-mell, directly into ….
 Cabernet Sauvignon!

-Having developed a serious oak habit wine now becomes a full contact sport for newly minted members of Phase III.
-More often than not it’s a guy thing--no make that a group of guys thing—as in a group of guys in the backyard having just consumed half a grilled steer and the better part of case of very expensive California Cabernet.
-Now they’re moving on to cigars, Port and the inevitable and awkwardly emotional “I love you, man” moment.
-For denizens of Phase III, if it doesn’t have 15+% alcohol it’s not wine.
-They tend to eat lots of red meat and also develop a serious fortified wine habit because after all Port is really loud wine too!
+Having developed a serious oak habit, wine now becomes a full contact sport for newly minted members of Phase III.
+More often than not, it’s a guy thing--no make that a group of guys thing—as in a group of guys in the backyard having just consumed half a grilled steer and the better part of case of very expensive California Cabernet.
+Now they’re moving on to cigars, Port, and the inevitable and awkwardly emotional “I love you, man” moment.
+For denizens of Phase III, if it doesn’t have 15-plus percent alcohol it’s not wine.
+They tend to eat lots of red meat and develop a serious fortified wine habit because, after all, Port is really loud wine too!
 Needless to say, the hangovers experienced by Phase III members can be legendary.
-The discovery of amaro is therefore common in this phase and a medical necessity.
+The discovery of Amaro is therefore common in this phase and a medical necessity.
 I discovered Fernet Branca while in Phase III and it saved my life on just such an occasion.
 Alas, parenthood and advancing age can take their toll on those in Phase III.
-But a certain percentage of them at some point experience a life-altering vinous moment and move quietly into Phase IV.
+But a certain percentage of them experience a life-altering vinous moment at some point and move quietly into Phase IV.

 In Phase IV the wine drinker moves from full contact to nuance as a result of a beautiful sadness of life moment usually at the hands of a great bottle of Burgundy.
 Instantly wine goes from collision to filigree and along with this blinding light moment often comes the realization that the “where” of a wine can be more important than anything else.
 Such mystical moments sometimes occur while traveling to so-called sacred home turf environs such as Burgundy, Jerez and the like.
-Initiates of Phase IV also cross an invisible line from “eat to live” to “live to eat” and planning dinner while having lunch is a common affliction.
+Initiates of Phase IV often cross an invisible line from “eat to live” to “live to eat;”planning dinner while having lunch is a common affliction.
 Potential downsides to Phase IV often involve becoming a hopeless and equally insufferable Francophile snob with the victim never returning to a balanced vinous state.
 Extreme cases involve joining various wine societies or clubs that require secret handshakes, wearing pastel sashes with medals and ribbons, and even—god forbid—the donning of long Obi Wan-like robes.
-With their recent spiritual conversion Phase IV rangers are notorious for demeaning big-ass Cabernets—the same big-ass Cabernets they were only recently hoovering at an alarming rate.
-Further, they may take to slamming any wine for having too much alcohol or for not being authentic--whatever the hell that means.
+With their recent spiritual conversion, Phase IV rangers are notorious for demeaning big-ass Cabernets--the same big-ass Cabernets they were only recently hoovering at an alarming rate.
+Further, they may take to slamming any wine for having too much alcohol or for not being authentic, whatever the hell that means.
 Ahem.

-Phase V is really an extension of Phase IV; here the individual has their first great Riesling experience and with it the blinding realization that wines with residual sugar can be cosmic—as great as any wines on the planet.
+Phase V is really an extension of Phase IV.
+Here the individual has their first great Riesling experience and with it the blinding realization that wines with residual sugar can be cosmic—as great as any wines on the planet.
 Moreover, these same delicate, slightly sweet, and acid-crazy wines are among the most versatile food wines that exist.
-Phase V regulars often drink more white wines than red and crave what is in reality insane levels of minerality and acidity regardless of what’s in their glass.
-And if they haven’t rediscovered Champagne and top quality sparkling wines (think Franciacorta) in Phase IV they do so with a vengeance in Phase V. Italy looms large for red wines in Phase V again for the acid/minerality thing and Phase V’ers will put up with various amounts of VA and brett to get their fix.
+Phase V regulars often drink more white wines than red and crave what is in reality insane levels of minerality and acidity, regardless of what’s in their glass.
+If they haven’t rediscovered Champagne and top quality sparkling wines in Phase IV (think Franciacorta), they do so with a vengeance in Phase V. Italy looms large for red wines in Phase V for the acid/minerality thing.
+Phase V’ers will even put up with high levels of VA and brett to get their fix.

 The above short quote from the brilliant Mel Brooks movie Blazing Saddles (soon to be a blog post unto itself).
 Those who make it to Phase VI have traveled full circle in that they have no problem drinking slightly sweet wines.
 In fact, someone who gets to this point in palate evolution loves slightly sweet wine but with a huge caveat: it has to be good as in top Vouvray Demi-Sec or Spätlese/Auslese Riesling.
-But more importantly they also like practically every kind of wine as long as it’s well made, from shockingly acidic Brut Zero Champagnes to bone dry and austere VORS Palo Cortado Sherries to top Cabernets from Coonawarra to VA-laced old school Piedmontese Barolos to decadently succulent TBA’s from Austria or Germany.
+More importantly, they like practically every kind of wine as long as it’s well made, from shockingly acidic Brut Zero Champagnes to bone dry, austere VORS Palo Cortado Sherries to top Cabernets from Coonawarra to decadently succulent TBA’s from Austria or Germany.
 As Mayor Olson Johnson of Rock Ridge once did say, "Aw, prairie sh*t ... everybody!"